Read our 7 tips to prepare, pay for and pass through French autoroute tolls in a motorhome or campervan without delays, hiccups or stress…

 3. If I don’t have a tag how do I pay?

 You can pay for tolls by credit card or cash.
 Most tolls are now automated and unmanned but some of the really busy autoroutes do still have manned booths.
 Where available, booths with a picture of a person in a cap above the lane will be manned so head for one of those if you prefer to deal with a human being.
 The automatic tolls will show instructions in French by default, but it’s very obvious what to do and if you can’t work it out, you can change the instructions into English using the buttons on the left (just press the button with the UK flag).
+Make sure you select the lane showing a green arrow.
+Ones with just the orange ‘t’ are for tag holders only.
+If you make a mistake and end up in a ‘t’ only lane, you will be able to press the ‘help’ button and the person will let you through but you do risk holding up orange tag holders behind you while you’re being helped.
+They often have both signs like the picture below and that’s okay to use.

 The automatic tolls will accept all coins from 10-euro cents upwards and all notes up to 50-euro notes.
 They do give change so you don’t have to put in the exact money.